ftcemployees/csv-mapleta-to-d2l/README.md

+# We will begin modifying this to work with Testing Center files

 # CSV MapleTA to D2L

 This is just a little page that converts a MapleTA csv to a D2L csv